SENTINEL: A Multi-Level Formal Framework for Safety Evaluation of Foundation Model-based Embodied Agents: Introduction

 \section{Introduction}

-Embodied agents capable of acting in the physical world hold exciting promise for assisting with everyday activities (e.g., tidying a room or preparing a meal) by combining perception, reasoning, and action in dynamic environments.
-Integrating large language models (LLMs) into these agents has further expanded their capabilities, enabling sophisticated planning, flexible adaptation to novel instructions, and natural human-robot interaction.
-Yet this increased competence also magnifies safety risks: the same reasoning power that enables LLM-based agents to pursue benign goals can also cause various hazards.
-For instance, a household robot may mix incompatible cleaning chemicals, heat aluminum foil in microwave, or simply put liquid too close to electronic devices, inadvertently causing harm to people or property.
-These risks raise a critical challenge for adopting these agents: \emph{How can we rigorously define safety for LLM-based embodied agents in physical environments, and systematically evaluate whether their plans and actions are safe?}
+Embodied agents capable of acting in the physical world have shown promises for assisting with everyday activities (e.g., tidying a room or preparing a meal) by combining perception, reasoning, and action in dynamic environments.
+Integrating foundation models (FMs) into these agents has further expanded their capabilities, enabling sophisticated planning, flexible adaptation to novel instructions, and natural human-robot interaction.
+Yet this increased competence also magnifies safety risks: the same reasoning power that enables FM-based agents to pursue benign goals can also cause various hazards.
+For instance, a household robot may mix incompatible cleaning chemicals, heat aluminum foil in a microwave, or simply put liquid too close to electronic devices, inadvertently causing harm to people or property.
+These risks raise a critical challenge for adopting these agents: \emph{How can we define safety semantic for FM-based embodied agents in physical environments, and systematically evaluate whether their plans and actions are safe?}

-In previous literature, most existing benchmarks for LLM-based embodied agents have primarily focused on task completion metrics, rewarding agents for achieving goals but rarely examining whether agents operate safely in physical environments while executing these goals.
-Platforms such as VirtualHome~\citep{Puig2018VirtualHome} and AI2Thor~\citep{shridhar2020alfred} provide rich environments for evaluating task execution and language grounding, but largely omit explicit safety considerations.
-Physical hazardous scenarios such as potential fire risks, collisions, or electrical appliances usage are absent or treated as task failures rather than safety violations.
+In the literature, existing evaluation benchmarks for FM-based embodied agents have primarily focused on task completion metrics, rewarding agents for achieving goals but rarely examining whether agents operate safely in physical environments while executing these goals.
+Platforms such as VirtualHome~\citep{puig2018virtualhome} and AI2-THOR~\citep{shridhar2020alfred} provide rich environments for evaluating task execution and language grounding, but largely omit explicit safety considerations.
+Physical hazardous scenarios such as fire risks, collisions, or electrical appliances misuse are absent or treated as task failures rather than safety violations.